Rudxain/ideas/software/cnub4/README.md

 For GH, this is much trickier, as GH only uses "@" for mentions/pings, and profile URLs never contain "@".
 I'm still thinking of a solution... 🤔

 ## Settings
-For the sake of reducing distractions, you can choose between {white|black}list behavior by default, and add usernames to the list
+For the sake of reducing distractions, you can choose between {white|black}list behavior by default, and add usernames to the list.

+I want to implement a "exclude mentions" feature, but I have no idea how to code it 💀